LuciMcD/streaming-03-rabbitmq/README.md

 1. Run the file.

 You'll need to fix an error in the program to get it to run.
 Once it runs successfully, will it terminate on its own?
+No it didn't.
 How do you know?
+It states "To exit press CTRL+C".
 As long as the process is running, we cannot use this terminal for other commands.

 ## Task 8.
 Open a New Terminal / Emit More Messages

 1. Open a new terminal window.
-1. Use this new window to run emit_message.py again.
+1. Use this new window to run v1_emit_message.py again.
 1. Watch the listing terminal - what do you see?
 A second message?

 Sending the same message each time is kind of boring.
 This time: